Landscape Plans for Land Development

 - Alternative shade tolerant species are promoted for shaded lawn locations.
 Artificial turf will not be accepted.

-- A Comfort Letter for installation of soil per plan requirements at the rough grading stage may be required.
+- A Supervision Letter for installation of soil per plan requirements at the rough grading stage may be required.
+See Supervision Letter requirements below.

-- Due to changing climatic conditions, we look for drought tolerant species and may require review of irrigation and water retention measures, particularly for roof deck gardens and planting on slab.
+- Due to changing climatic conditions, we will be looking for drought tolerant species and may require review of irrigation and water retention measures, particularly for roof deck gardens and planting on slab.

 - Planting distance requirements must be maintained: